Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

-# Built-in Data Structures, Functions,and Files
+# Chp3 Built-in Data Structures, Functions,and Files
 ###### tags: `data analysis`

 ## Data Structures and Sequences
 ### Tuple
-A tuple is a fixed-length, immutable sequence of Python objects.
+`A tuple is a fixed-length, immutable sequence` of Python objects.
 The easiest way to create one is with a comma-separated sequence of values:
 ```python=
 In [1]: tup = 4, 5, 6
 In [2]: tup